ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 ## Installation Guide

 The airspeed sensor is supposed to be mounted in an aircraft's nose or a wing.
+The required orientation of the mounted sensor is PCB up to ensure that it experiences at least +1g force for more than 95% of the time.
+This requirement ensures that ingressed water can flow out or evaporate.
+This mounting is especially useful in situations where mounting is inside the wing.
+The sensor should be screwed to the bottom of the wing, and the electronics covered by a cap.

 ![TFPITOT01 aircraft wing mount](TFPITOT01_wing_mount.png)

 ![TFPITOT01 aircraft nose mount](TFPITOT01_nose_mount.png)

 In typical UAV applications, it is generally sufficient for the static pressure ports to be positioned at a distance of approximately 10 times the outer diameter of the tube from nearby airframe structures (such as the nose).
-Longer protrusions introduce unnecessary challenges related to stiffness, vibrations, and structural stability, unless used for specialized aerodynamic measurements.
+Longer protrusions introduce unnecessary challenges related to stiffness, vibrations, and structural stability; unless required for specialized aerodynamic measurements, it is not recommended.

 Modern flight controllers (e.g., PX4, ArduPilot) further reduce the need for extended pitot tubes by dynamically correcting Indicated Airspeed (IAS) to Calibrated (CAS) and Equivalent Airspeed (EAS) using GPS and IMU data.
 These corrections effectively mitigate airframe-induced pressure distortions and allow for reliable airspeed readings even with shorter tubes.